robmarkcole/Useful-python/FastAI/README.md

 ## Free GPU - Colab
 * Free GPU (shared, not always available), but some setup of the env required for each notebook, and need to make data available.
 * [Getting started with Colab and fast.ai](https://course-v3.fast.ai/start_colab.html) -> a little bit of prep is required before using each notebook.
 Use the Github repo to get the latest course notebooks entering the source repo as `fastai/course-v3` and in the first cell of a notebook run `!curl https://course-v3.fast.ai/setup/colab | bash`
-* TLDR - OK for initial tryout, bit frustrating to use seriously

 ## Paid GPU
 * Overview of paid options -> https://course-v3.fast.ai/index.html